 Framing

 The most comprehensive single inspection.
 All structural elements: walls, beams, posts, shear panels, hold-downs, roof framing, headers.
-Highest failure rate of any inspection — thorough preparation is critical.
+Highest failure rate of any inspection.
+If something doesn't match plans, you'll be back here next week.
+Double-check everything before you call it in.

 5